 PRESS RELEASE

-Winter Construction Awarded Asheville Project
+Winter Construction Awarded Asheville Outlets Project in North Carolina

-(y 15, 2014) Atlanta, GA – New England Development, recently Winter Construction Asheville Outlets in Asheville, .
-Asheville Outlets a major of Biltmore Square Mall into a new - open-air outlet center
+(May 15, 2014) Atlanta, GA – New England Development, one of the country's premier real estate developers, recently selected Winter Construction as Construction Manager for the construction of Asheville Outlets in Asheville, North Carolina.
+The development of Asheville Outlets represents a major redevelopment of Biltmore Square Mall into a new 325,000 square-foot, open-air outlet center featuring 75 top name outlet stores.

 "We thrive on solving these kind of complex, unconventional project challenges.
 They're like puzzles.
 A conversion of an indoor mall to an outdoor mall is not something that happens very often, if at all, so it's not your typical retail renovation.
-But we're up for the challenge, ,” stated Frank Wartner, Project Executive and team lead. will
+But we're up for the challenge, and we're pleased to be making substantial progress already,” stated Frank Wartner, Project Executive and team lead.
+Additional challenges include working with four tenants who will remain open during construction, including anchors Belk and Dillard's.

-will feature new retail tenants with spaces ranging from 1,000 square feet up to 22,000 square feet.
-The renovation project scope consist of approximately 325,000 square feet of shell retail space and approximately 12,800 square feet of the existing food court.
-Winter work collaboratively with Adams + Associates Architecture, Inc., during preconstruction and construction.
-The project will in Spring 2015.
+Asheville Outlets will feature new retail and restaurant tenants with spaces ranging from 1,000 square feet up to 22,000 square feet.
+The renovation project scope consists of approximately 325,000 square feet of shell retail space and approximately 12,800 square feet of the existing food court.
+Winter is working collaboratively with Adams + Associates Architecture, Inc., during preconstruction and construction.
+The project will open in Spring 2015.

 About Winter: